 A volcano on the Reykjanes Peninsula, Iceland, erupted on April 1, 2025.
-(Photo: THX/TTXVN)
+(Photo: THX/VNA)

-According to the Icelandic Meteorological Service, the volcano spewed lava flows through the Earth's crust, creating a large fissure 700-1,000 meters long.
-Based on measurements using the Global Positioning System (GPS) and monitoring signs of changes in the Earth's crust, the agency said this was a relatively small eruption and there was no warning of any impact.
+According to the Icelandic Meteorological Agency, the volcano erupted, spewing lava flows through the Earth's crust, creating a large fissure 700-1,000 meters long.
+Based on measurements from the Global Positioning System (GPS) and monitoring of changes in the Earth's crust, the agency believes this was a relatively small eruption and there are no warnings of any impact.

-Flights at Keflavik Airport in the capital Reykjavik were also unaffected.
+Flights at Keflavik Airport in Reykjavik were also unaffected.

-Grindavik was home to nearly 4,000 people before an evacuation order was issued in 2023, and few have returned to live there due to the constant threat of volcanic lava flows and earthquakes.
+Grindavik was once home to nearly 4,000 people before an evacuation order was issued in 2023, and very few have returned to live there now due to concerns about the constant threats from volcanic lava flows and earthquakes.

-Experts say volcanic eruptions on the Reykjanes Peninsula will continue for decades, even centuries, to come.
+Experts predict that volcanic eruptions on the Reykjanes Peninsula will continue for decades, even centuries to come.

-Iceland is an island nation in the North Atlantic with many glaciers and volcanoes.
-It has witnessed consecutive volcanic eruptions since the geological system in the Reykjanes Peninsula became active again in 2021./.
+Iceland is an island nation located in the North Atlantic Ocean with numerous glaciers and volcanoes.
+It has witnessed a series of volcanic eruptions since the Reykjanes Peninsula geological system became active again in 2021.

 According to VNA